Welcome to today's edition of the Rush 24-7 podcast.

 All of that's being violated.

-I attempted to explain it, and I thought I did rather well, but it was reduced to limbaugh.
+I attempted to explain it, and I thought I did rather well, but it was reduced to Limbaugh.

 So now I'm in a quandary here.

-And they all talk about me and what I said.
+I've got all these audio sound bites, and they all talk about me and what I said.

-And but it's just it makes me uncomfortable being the being the focus of everything here.
+I guess it could be fun reviewing that, but it's just, it makes me uncomfortable being the focus of everything here.

-But really the takeaway here is, and I think all of you in this audience get it.
+But really, the takeaway here is, and I think all of you in this audience get it.

 You understand the mainstream media.

-Uh only they have the experience, the knowledge, the contacts to be able to analyze, dig deep, and explain things to you that you otherwise wouldn't know.
+Only they have the experience, the knowledge, the contacts to be able to analyze, dig deep, and explain things to you that you otherwise wouldn't know.

-Because they can't get past the horse race aspect of everything, mixed in with their own personal biases.
+And that is a joke because they can't get past the horse race aspect of everything mixed in with their own personal biases.

-Like I kind of jumped on Fox a little bit yesterday, and I don't consider it jumping on Fox.
+Like, I kind of jumped on Fox a little bit yesterday, and I don't consider it jumping on Fox.

-I just I expressed I was surprised.
+I just expressed I was surprised.

-Okay, so here's a candidate running for President Trump.
+Okay, so here's a candidate running for president Trump.

-He says, you know what, I'm not gonna do your debate.
+I'm not going to do your debate.

 Okay, fine.

-You're gonna do our debate, fine.
+You're going to do our debate.

 We won't miss you.